weaviate/weaviate-io/developers/weaviate/model-providers/ollama/generative.md

 ## Configure collection

-Your Weaviate instance has to communicate with the Ollama instance.
-When you configure the vectorizer, be sure to specify the Ollama API endpoint.

-Configure the collection like this:
+Configure the default generative model for the collection like this:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">